roundtheworldman/btcpayserver-tunnel/README.md

 The official repos "generate scripts" seem highly targeted to non-technical users.

-Additionally, the CF Tunnel related docs are a good primer, but not up no date for 2025:
+Additionally, the CF Tunnel related docs are a good primer, but not up to date for 2025:
 https://docs.btcpayserver.org/Docker/cloudflare-tunnel/